wuyoscar/wuyoscar.github.io/_pages/about.md

 ---
 layout: about
-title: about
 permalink: /
+title: <strong>Oscar<strong> Wu
-subtitle: Data Science Enthusiast & Researcher
+description: Data Science Enthusiast & Researcher

 profile:
   align: right
-  image: oscarl.jpg
+  image: oscarwu.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   address: >
-    <p>Melbourne, Australia</p>

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-## About Me

 :smile: Hello!
 I'm **Oscar Wu** :sparkles:, a Master of Data Science graduate with a solid foundation in applied mathematics.
 I'm also an incoming PhD student at Deakin University, Melbourne, Australia.